emiirsahin/COMP416-P1-Number-Guessing/README.md

 I built the program on top of the given practical content handout “EchoServer”.
 The connection establishment section is exactly the same except the port to be listened to is requested by the user when the program is run instead of being hardcoded.

-I added another reader to read lines from the server terminal, the 'localReader', all input to the server coming from the server program is done through this reader.
+I added another reader to read lines from the server terminal, the `localReader`, all input to the server coming from the server program is done through this reader.

 The printed messages are exact copies of what was written in the sample output provided in the handout.

-* The 'gameState' boolean is initalised to 'true' and it is set to 'false' at the end of the game to close the while loop and the connection.
+* The `gameState` boolean is initalised to `true` and it is set to `false` at the end of the game to close the while loop and the connection.

 * The server player’s name is read from the server program terminal with local reader and it is sent to the client through the output stream.

-* Client player’s name is received through the “in” input stream.
+* Client player’s name is received through the `in` input stream.

 * The random values are generated.